ioggstream/python-course/connexion-101/010-interoperable-apis.md

 # Interoperable APIs

-Writing APIs seems simple ... but what happens when you have to maintain tens of APIs across different organizations, with different teams and frameworks?
+Writing APIs seems simple but ... what happens when maintaining tens of APIs across different organizations, with different teams and frameworks?

-This workshop is about creating an interoperable API ecosystem with an uniform developer experience for country-wide contexts.
+This workshop introduces the making of an interoperable API ecosystem with an uniform developer experience for country-wide contexts.